Hercules Atlas Moth

 In captivity, we have raised the caterpillars successfully on a combination of:

-They eat all plant species indiscriminately.
+The caterpillars seem to eat all plant species indiscriminately.
 They are quite polyphagous.
 Pretty much it's a case of eating whatever plant they seem to be on at the moment, within the range offered.

 This caterpillar seems to be particularly thirsty, and needs frequent sips of plain water, but a few were lost due to too high humidity causing fungus infections.
 Getting the humity right is a challenge.